How To Meditate: The Benefits, With a Guide for Beginners

 Do you think meditation requires “thinking about nothing”?
 That’s one of the common meditation myths, because it doesn’t.
 We all have thoughts running through our heads, all the time.

 During meditation, you focus your awareness on something specific—like your breathing.
-As thoughts and feelings arise, you observe them without judgement or reaction.
+As thoughts and feelings arise, you observe them without judgment or reaction.
 Instead, you gently refocus your attention.
 While it sounds both simple and hard, the good news is that you can get better at it with practice.

 You also don’t need to stock up on a bunch of expensive equipment to make meditation happen.
 “All the tools you need are internally available,” Gould says.
 “It’s just learning how to use them.”